 The internship will be in-person with some flexibility for off-site work, especially for writing projects.
 Interns may be expected to work occasional evenings and/or weekends.
 More information about Historic Germantown is available at: http://www.freedomsbackyard.com

 For more information or questions about the internship, contact Tuomi Forrest: email@example.com; 215-746-5825.

-To apply for any of these internships, please follow the instructions at the Summer Humanities Internship Program homepage.
+To apply for this or any of the other SHIP internships, please follow the instructions at the Summer Humanities Internship Program homepage.